 On Tuesday, September 21, 2021, the Pleasanton City Council took the first step toward transitioning to district-based elections which will involve robust community engagement to seek feedback on this community change.

 Pleasanton has always had an at-large election system, where voters of the entire City elect the Mayor and all Councilmembers.
 A district-based election system is one where the city is divided into separate geographic areas or districts, each with one Councilmember who resides in the district and who is just chosen by the electors residing in that particular district.
 The office of Mayor remains elected at-large by all voters even under a district-based election system.

-In late August, the City of Pleasanton received a certified letter from attorney Kevin Shenkman asserting that the City’s at-large electoral system violates the California Voting Rights Act of 2001 and prompts the City's voluntary conversion to district-based elections for Councilmembers.
+The City received a letter on August 5, 2021, from attorney Kevin Shenkman asserting that the City’s at-large electoral system violates the California Voting Rights Act of 2001(“CVRA”).
+Mr. Shenkman's letter claims that polarized voting may be occurring in the City and threatened litigation absent the City's voluntary conversion to district-based elections for Councilmembers.

 The process to establish districts will begin in early 2022 and will incorporate community informational and outreach meetings, online tools to evaluate draft district map options, and public comment to the City Council as to how the districts should be established.

 The City Council will conduct four public hearings to receive community feedback on the proposed composition of districts.
 The first two public hearings will give the community an opportunity to provide input on the composition of the districts before any maps are drawn.
 Subsequently, draft district maps will be drawn and two additional public hearings (hearings three and four) will be held for the public to provide input regarding the content of the draft district maps and the proposed sequence of elections.
 The public hearings are tentatively scheduled for the following dates: